 Storage

-- If the dressing gets lumpy, let it sit at room temp for 20–30 minutes, then shake again.
+- If the dressing gets lumpy, let it sit at room temp for 20–30 mins, then shake again.

-More Simple Salad Recipes
+More Simple Salad Recipes:

-- Applebee’s Chicken Salad with crispy chicken
+Applebee’s Chicken Salad

-- Summer Couscous Salad with tomatoes and avocado
+Summer Couscous Salad

 Garden Salad